Skip to content

 Heroes: Programs that support U.S. military servicemembers, Veterans and their families; community leaders including teachers, law enforcement, firefighters, healthcare workers and blood donors; SpartanNash frontline heroes and Associate volunteers; and disaster relief efforts

-President and CEO, Special Olympics Michigan
+President and CEO, Junior Achievement of the Michigan Great Lakes

 Annual Fundraising Campaigns

 Throughout the year, the SpartanNash Foundation invites the communities we serve to join us in supporting national, regional and local 501(c)(3) nonprofit partners.
 Guests who visit SpartanNash-operated stores or shop with us online can donate at checkout.
-In 2023, we raised and granted nearly $1.1 million through four companywide fundraisers.
+In 2024, we raised and granted over $1.1 million through four companywide fundraisers.
 Funds were granted to local chapters of Junior Achievement and Special Olympics, as well as food pantries and Hero partners that serve our military and provide disaster relief.

 Grantmaking

-We also invite nonprofit organizations that align with the Foundation’s giving pillars submit a grant application.
+We also invite nonprofit organizations that align with the Foundation’s giving pillars to submit a grant application.
 Grants are reviewed throughout the year by our SpartanNash Foundation Board of Trustees, with a focus on developing impactful partnerships in the communities we serve.

 Tony Sarsam, Chairman